-- To exercise any of the above rights please complete this form.
-Please note that whilst we will carefully assess every request we receive, your rights may differ according to your place of residence and we may not always have to comply.
+To exercise any of the above rights please contact us using the email associated with your account and the right you wish to exercise.
+Please note that whilst we will carefully assess every request we receive, your rights and the time frame for actioning a rights request may differ according to your place of residence and we may not always have to comply.
 When this happens, we will explain why.

 We have security measures in place to protect your information.
 The security measures we use will depend on the type of information collected.